What is Code Rule 60?

 How can Mobile Health help?

-Mobile Health conducts an initial consultation through your dedicated account manager, reviews your policies, puts together a team of certification experts, reviews your policies, and provides training in order to meet Code 60 workplace loss prevention certification.
-Contact us today for a free consultation on where your current policy stands in regard to being prepared for certification under Code Rule 60.
+Mobile Health conducts an initial consultation through your dedicated account manager.
+Your account manager reviews your policies, puts together a team of certification experts, and provides training in order to meet Code 60 workplace loss prevention certification.
+Contact us today for a free consultation.
+We can help you evaluate your current policy’s preparation for certification under Code Rule 60.

-Mobile Health recently hosted a webinar on Code Rule 60 – to read a recap of the webinar and the questions asked at the webinar, visit here.
+Mobile Health hosted a webinar on Code Rule 60 and responded to frequently asked questions.
+Read a recap of the webinar.

 Please visit our Total DOT Solutions page to see how Mobile Health can help your fleet in other areas.